 Shoji Doors

-Traditional shoji doors are crafted from washi, a type of Japanese paper.
-Washi is known for its durability and beauty.
-The wooden frame is typically made from light, resilient wood like cedar or spruce.
-This combination allows light to filter through while maintaining privacy.
-The result is a soft, diffused light that creates a serene ambiance.
+Traditional shoji doors are crafted from washi, a type of Japanese paper prized for its translucence, durability, and the quality of light it diffuses.
+The wooden frame is typically made from light, resilient wood like cedar or spruce — species that hold fine joinery without excessive weight.
+The combination filters light while maintaining privacy, creating a soft diffused glow that’s genuinely hard to achieve with any other material.

 Historical Background